binaryphile/www.minimak.org/pages/index.md

 - __Changes fewer keys:__ Because other layouts don't put the same premium on preverving your QWERTY skills, they change keys unnecessarily.
-With Minimak, you have the choice of 4, 8 or 12 keys changed.
-With even as few as 4 keys changed, you still get the majority of the benefit of other layouts!
+With Minimak, you have the choice of 4, 8 or 12 keys changes.
+With as few as even 4 keys changes, you still get the majority of the benefit of other layouts.
-- __Preserves finger impulses:__ Of the 12 keys that do change, _only 3_
+- __Preserves finger impulses:__ Of the 12 keys that do change in the
-  move to a different finger.
-This makes it far easier to correct yourself as you learn, and therefore you learn faster.
+  full layout, _only 3_ move to a different finger.
+This makes it easy to correct yourself as you learn, and thus you learn faster.
   Your initial impulses are still good, they just need to be modified.
 - __Can be learned in steps:__  Minimak's layout is designed to be learned in three increments of 4-key swaps.
 By limiting the amount of change to be learned at a time, you adapt faster.
 For the gung-ho,